-Our mission is to develop business leaders through quality teaching, research excellence, and fostering partnerships with local and international communities.
+COB develops business leaders through quality education and research and fosters partnerships with local and international stakeholders.

 In this context, quality education means:

 providing students with the necessary knowledge and skills to succeed in a highly competitive global marketplace.

 - 2. pushing the frontiers of business knowledge, creating new opportunities, and promoting economic growth and business sustainability. - 3. educating the next generation of business leaders and pioneers that dream big, take risk, and shape the future of the ever-changing business landscape. - 4. connecting with the Kingdom's ongoing economic changes and promoting entrepreneurship and innovation.